More

 Among various proposals, this budget announced the setting up of a new Fund of Funds (FoF) for startups with a sizeable ₹10,000 crore.
 This fund aims to assist the early-stage companies in the development of such innovative and enterprising spirit in the country.

-Further, the government has suggested the setting up of a Centre of Excellence (CoE) in Artificial Intelligence for Education with a ₹500 crore investment.
+Further, the government has suggested the setting up of a Centre of Excellence (CoE) in AI for Education with a ₹500 crore investment.
 This CoE aims to promote AI in the educational sector.
 Thus, enhancing methodologies and outcomes of teaching and learning.

 Extended Support for Startups